OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 in a well are generally taken either from the *Top of Pipe* or the *Top of Casing* (i.e. a reference point) instead of from the ground surface.
 As such, a means by which to correct the measured value against the ground surface must be available.
 If the offset distance is recorded, i.e. the distance between the reference location and the ground surface, this can be used to correct the measured value.

 The actual value of the offset is located in the D_LOC_SPATIAL_HIST (DLSH) table.
 This ties the offset value closely to the coordinates and ground elevation of the particular location.
-As such, each record in this this table now references a record in DLSH.
+As such, each record in this this table (i.e. D_INT_OFFSET) now references a record in DLSH.
 Here, though, the valid start and end date for the particular offset (and elevation/coordinate combination) are stored.
 This allows the offset value to change with that change (and its affected time period) captured through the use of these two tables (i.e. this one and DLSH).

 A change in the offset can result from damage to the monitoring pipe or from a more accurate survey of the reference point.
 If no offset is specified for a